A place to share thoughts and ideas about Dungeons and Dragons

 You can attempt to remove your armor, but you will be sinking at a rate of 10 feet per round during this time.
-It normally takes 1 minute (10 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) save will cut that time in half.
+It normally takes 1 minute (10 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) check will cut that time in half.
 Without your armor you can swim toward the surface at a rate of 20 feet per round.

 You cannot swim while wearing heavy armor, giving you an effective speed of 0.
 Whenever you are in water, you lose any carried shields and weapons and begin to sink.
-You make a DC 25 Strength (Athletics) saving throw each round.
+You make a DC 25 Strength (Athletics) check each round.
 Success keeps your head above water, or if you start the round under water you can swim 15 feet toward the surface.
 You can take no other actions.
-Failed save means you sink another 20 feet.
+A failed check means you sink another 20 feet.

 You can attempt to remove your armor, but you will be sinking at a rate of 20 feet per round during this time.
-It normally takes 5 minutes (50 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) save will cut that time in half.
+It normally takes 5 minutes (50 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) check will cut that time in half.
 Without your armor you can swim toward the surface at a rate of 20 feet per round.

 After 1+(con bonus) minutes of holding your breath underwater you fall unconscious, your hit points fall to 0, and you can then survive for a number of rounds equal to your Constitution modifier (minimum 1 round).
 After that, you begin making your death saving throws as per the standard rules.
 However, if you become stable there is a problem.
 If you are still under water you can’t remain stable.
 So you must start making death saving throws again.
 This continues until you die unless you are saved in some way.